juei-dev/adsbmonitor/README.md

 Jan 1st, 2022:
   - Added a button to the bottom left of map which is toggling the distance radius circles from the main receiver (each circle 100km away).

+Jan 3rd, 2022:
+  - Changed button positions a bit on the map.
+  - Added also a COVR button to the map (bottom left) which will toggle receiver coverage lines on and off.
+This differes slightly to the receivers / antenna circular distance / direction graph, because that is on a flat plane base and the map coverage is in spheroid base.

 ## Current features